 What’s the Discover it Secured Card?

 The Discover it Secured credit card (see full review here) was already one of the better secured credit cards on the market, given it’s one of the few that offers rewards.
 Cardholders, who are required to put down a minimum of $200 to serve as a matching credit line, earn 2% cash back at restaurants and gas stations on up to $1,000 in combined purchases each quarter and 1% cash back everywhere else.
 Plus, the card touts Discover it’s cash back match offer, which essentially means cardholders can receive double the points they earned in their first 12 months at the end of that year.
-The card carries no annual fee and a standard variable purchase APR of 23.24%.
+The card carries no annual fee and a 24.49% Variable on purchases & balance transfers APR.
 The card reports credit behaviors to all three credit bureaus.

 Talking Secured Credit Cards

 It’s important to note that the Discover it isn’t the only solid secured credit card on the market.
 Capital One also offers a no-annual-fee Secured MasterCard that grants qualified cardholders access to a higher credit limit with no additional deposit after the first five monthly payments have been made on time.
 Plus, you can get an initial $200 credit line after making a security deposit of $49, $99, or $200, based on your creditworthiness.
-The Capital One Secured MasterCard (see full review here) carries a variable purchase APR of 24.99%.
+The Capital One Secured MasterCard (see full review here) carries an APR of 24.99% (Variable).
 You can read more about our picks for the best secured credit cards here.

 Responsible credit card use involves paying all of your bills on time.
 It also means keeping the amount of debt you owe below (ideally) 10% and at least 30% of your total available credit limit(s) — a much taller order when you have a secured credit card with a low credit limit, so all the more reason to aim for that upgrade.
 If you’re already saddled with bad credit, you can generally improve your scores by paying down existing credit card balances, disputing credit report errors and cooling it when it comes to new credit applications for awhile.